 During a lengthy run of summers at Sylvan Beach her bands spiced up their performances with comedy routines such as “Kon-Tiki Kapers” and later “Bruno’s Beach House Blackouts.”

 In later years, Mimi’s zest for life rarely ebbed.
 She continued swimming into her 80s.
 She hosted New Year’s Eve jam sessions at Weber’s Restaurant for many years accompanied by her longtime partner, trumpeter Gabe Harris.
 She became a member of the Lock 52 jazz band.
 She appeared several times on the main stage at the Northeast Jazz & Wine Festival in Clinton Square playing piano for The Rhythm-Airs.

 Not only was Mimi a talented and versatile instrumentalist, she was also a gifted singer who knew scores of old songs.
 At JASS jam sessions where she was a regular, she would take liberties with moldy figs like “Somebody Stole My Gal,” which she reworked as “Somebody Stole My Pants.”
 Mimi was often called on to perform an imitation of Louis Armstrong singing tunes such as “Hello Dolly” and “What a Wonderful World.”

 “Those parodies and the Satchmo stuff were all part of her performing persona,” Boyce said.
 “On the bandstand, Mimi would pull out all the proverbial stops.”

-About 15 years ago, the Jazz Appreciation Society of Syracuse awarded Mimi an honorary lifetime membership in recognition of her personal devotion to Dixieland at to JASS.
+About 15 years ago, the Jazz Appreciation Society of Syracuse awarded Mimi an honorary lifetime membership in recognition of her personal devotion to Dixieland at JASS.

 Late in her life, she started writing monthly for the JASS Jazfax, contributing a conversational column called “Mimi’s Musical Meanderings” in which she reviewed concerts and recalled the glory days of Upstate nightlife.